 VDD is the power input connection for this device.
 In normal operation, power VDD through a current limiting resistor.
-The absolute maximum supply voltage is 30 V, extended from 20 V of UCC28C5x-Q1 to facilitate designs and applications.
-The 30-V voltage, including any transients that may be present, cannot be exceeded, device damage is likely if otherwise.
-Hence UCC28C5x devices match the predecessor bipolar devices, which could survive up to 30 V on the input bias pin.
-But still, no internal clamp is included in the device, the VDD pin must be protected from external sources which could exceed the 30 V level.
-If containing the start-up and bootstrap supply voltage from the auxiliary winding NA below 30 V under all line and load conditions can not be achieved, use a zener protection diode from VDD to GND.
-Depending on the impedance and arrangement of the bootstrap supply, this may require adding a resistor, RVDD, in series with the auxiliary winding to limit the current into the zener as shown in \[ \] 8-1.
-Insure that over all tolerances and temperatures, the minimum zener voltage is higher than the highest UVLO upper turn-on threshold.
-To ensure against noise related problems, filter VDD with a ceramic bypass capacitor to GND.
+The absolute maximum supply voltage is 30 V (extended from 20 V of UCCx8C4x) to facilitate designs and applications.
+The voltage level of 30 V, including any transients that may be present, cannot be exceeded, device damage is likely if otherwise.
+Because of this limitation, the UCCx8C5x devices match the predecessor bipolar devices, which could survive up to 30 V on the input bias pin.
+Because no internal clamp is included in the device, the VDD pin must be protected from external sources which could exceed the 30 V level.
+If containing the start-up and bootstrap supply voltage from the auxiliary winding N_A below 30 V under all line and load conditions can not be achieved, use a zener protection diode from VDD to GND.
+Depending on the impedance and arrangement of the bootstrap supply, this may require adding a resistor, R{VDD} , in series with the auxiliary winding to limit the current into the zener as shown in 8-1.
+Ensure that over all tolerances and temperatures, the minimum zener voltage is higher than the highest UVLO upper turn-on threshold.
+To prevent noise related problems, filter VDD with a ceramic bypass capacitor to GND.
 The VDD pin must be decoupled as close to the GND pin as possible.